minh2407/LendingClubCaseStudy/README.md

 Following files has been inlcluded as a part of solutions:

 - READ.me file for Problem discriptions.
-- Lending_Club_Case_Study.ipynb ipython file for analysis.
+- Group_Facilitator_Name.ipynb ipython file for analysis.
 - Lending Club Case Study.pdf for presentation.
 - Loan.csv file.